egeminiani/blogdown-egeminiani/content/authors/elena/_index.md

 title: Elena Geminiani
 ---

 I am a postdoc in Statistics at the University of Bologna.
-I am enthusiastic about doing anything at the intersection between statistical methodology and computational science. <br>
+I am enthusiastic about doing anything at the intersection between statistical methodology and computational science.
 My research interests include multivariate analysis, dimension reduction, text analysis, and optimization.
-I have spent research periods abroad at the London School of Economics, University College London, KU Leuven, and University of Glasgow (double BSc degree). <br>
+I have spent research periods abroad at the London School of Economics, University College London, KU Leuven, and University of Glasgow (double BSc degree).
 I am a teaching tutor in three undergraduate and postgraduate courses.